 We wrote a book together called Parenting The Shit Out of Life.
 Both Matt and I are still vaguely married.
 But what’s more interesting is the people who helped us make the launch better than our wedding.
+The event was at the brilliant rooftop of Bar Elba with incredible views across the city.
 From goodie bags created for the event by Becks and Debs at Parent Apparel to manic stuffing of those brightly-hued totes by the aptly-named Jo Love from Lobella Loves and the wonderful Lady B from Lady Bakewellpark, it was a proper team effort.
 I won’t forget the manic ‘we have 12 minutes left before the doors open get STUFFING’ moment of team madness as The Savvy Mummy swooped in to smash it.
 (She also dislikes over-amorous advances from near strangers so was very understanding of my need to squeeze her upper arm in excitement/nervousness every 5 minutes.)

 Then there’s the long-suffering Charlotte Gray – who has been our photographer for two years and has SEEN things she cannot unsee – who captured the night and its gurning people brilliantly.
 That’s not to mention Rebecca from Proper Post, who was delighted we wanted her sweary cards in the goodie bags.
 What other words are there?